PaloAltoNetworks/cortex-xpanse-python-sdk/examples/bulk_issues_update/README.md

-# Expanse Bulk Issue Updater
+# Xpanse Bulk Issue Updater

 This script can be used for running bulk update operations on Issues in Expanse.